 This approach forces designers and developers to think about users’ needs and prioritize content based on the devices they’re on.
 For example, a mobile user visiting a company’s website is more likely to look for contact information or store hours rather than searching for job openings in the career section or filling out the contact form.
 Therefore, information related to those two sections should have a lower priority on mobile devices for a better user experience.

 Another consideration is that mobile devices generally have slower computing power and network speed than laptop and desktop computers.
 Not everyone has the latest flagship phones or tablets, and even if they did, they might be limited by the mobile network they are on, especially if they live in rural areas.
 This means the same webpage may drastically vary load times on different devices.
-A mobile-first approach to web design ensures mobile devices don’t need to download or process non-essential data, improving overall user experience.
+A mobile-first approach to web design ensures mobile devices don’t need to download or process non-essential data, improving overall user experience and preserving battery life.
 Furthermore, since the page load time is a ranking factor for search engines like Google, doing so can have SEO benefits.

 What is Desktop-First Web Design?